softworkz/embyuserwiki/System-requirements.md

 Transcoding is the process where media is converted from one resolution or format to another (e.g. playing Full HD media on some smartphones requires transcoding).
 The process is CPU-intensive, so an older/slower PC might not be up to the task.

-## Windows, Mac, or Linux computer
+## Windows, Mac, Linux, or FreeBSD computer
 ### Minimum Requirements — no transcoding
 * Intel Core 2 Duo processor 1.6 GHz or better
 * At least 1GB RAM for Windows/Mac OS X